BirchKwok/BirchKwok/README.md

 ### This is Birch Kwok's Homepage! 😎

-👨‍💻 I currently work at mddcloud.com.cn, an up-and-coming platform for watching HongKong dramas, which is a subsidiary of CMC Inc., and is a sister company of Television Broadcasts Limited(TVB), where I work as a senior data analysis engineer.
+👨‍💻 I am currently working at mddcloud.com.cn, an emerging long-video platform that mainly produces Hong Kong dramas.
+This company is a subsidiary of CMC Inc. and a sister company of Television Broadcasts Limited (TVB).
+I work as a Senior Data Analytics Engineer, mainly responsible for user behavior analysis, churn prediction, cost management modeling, and user payment behavior prediction.

-🏠 I live in Guangzhou, Guangdong Province, China.
+🏠 I currently reside in Guangzhou, Guangdong Province, China.

 👏 Very Welcome to MY WORLD !

-📧 Contact with me:  BirchKwok@gmail.com
+📧 Contact me at `BirchKwok@gmail.com`